ucinlp/bibere/README.md

 Current set of features:
 - Read and write authors, papers, and venues in human-editable json files
+- HTML generator: write out publications in a classed-up html, that can be beautified using CSS.
+- BibTex generator: writes out publications as @inproceedings with the basic fields

 Coming soon:
-- HTML generator
-- BibTex generator
-- Markdown generator
+- BibTex: support more publication formats
-- XML generator
+- Markdown/Text generator
 - make initialization easier using existing BibTex

 ## Initializing Publications

-### From an example
+### From Json Files

+For examples, see '''bibere-examples'''.

+#### Authors

+#### Venues

+#### Papers

 ### From an existing BibTex file